 Cua Ong temple

-Its architecture is unique and comprises of Lower, Middle, and Upper Temples.
+Its architecture is unique, which comprises Lower, Middle, and Upper Temples.
 Along the way from the Lower temple to the Upper temple, visitors can admire the beauty of Bai Tu Long Bay dotted with its numerous large and small islands.
 The landscape is rare and beautiful.

 The landscape offers tourists a sense of peace and harmony.